Sep

 3. Academically speaking homeschoolers typically rate 37 percentage points higher than public school students.
 The average homeschool 8th grade student performs four grade levels above the national average (Rudner study).
 At home, I can make sure we have mastery of subjects, go at the right pace for each child, have one-on-one (not one-on-twenty) teaching, and I can tailor my curriculum to their needs.

-4. Social: So that leaves me with my social reservations.
-I still struggle with the idea of this sometimes, and we have debated it over and over.
+4. Social Skills: So that leaves me with my social reservations.
+In the early days we debated it over and over.
 I think I misunderstand the word socialization as that the notion that spending time with 30 other 6 year olds is in some way ‘socializing’ my child.
-I read in an article by Manfred B Zyskthis comment: “Go to your local middle school, junior high, or high school, walk down the hallways, and tell me which behavior you see that you think our son should emulate.”
-LOL!
-I looked up the word ‘socialization’ and found some disturbing things.
-I do not want to ‘convert or adapt my children to the needs of society’.
-I do want them to be able to function in our society, but that does not mean they need to be assimilated into society like the Borg.
-We are in this world, but not of this world.
+I read this in an article by Manfred B Zyskthis: “Go to your local middle school, junior high, or high school, walk down the hallways, and tell me which behavior you see that you think our son should emulate.”

-I do think they need to spend time with friends, and we have committed to making sure out kids are involved in enough ‘outside the home’ activities like sports, dance, church, and homeschooling co-ops that we are confident that the amount of time our kids spend with others their same age is appropriate.
-Not to many activities though, we still focus on our family time as a priority.
+I do think they need to spend time with friends, and we have committed to making sure our kids are involved in enough ‘outside the home’ activities like sports, dance, church, and homeschooling co-ops that we are confident that the amount of time our kids spend with others their same age is appropriate.
+Not too many activities though, we still focus on our family time as a priority.
 I hear so many homeschoolers say that they over-socialize.

 Considering my opinion means nothing, we have to ask ourselves what the bible says about socialization?